 The B, C, and Ds of Cooking

-Bake: type of dry heat cooking — cook food surrounded by hot air, usually in an oven.
+- Bake: type of dry heat cooking —food is cooked using the hot air surrounding it, usually in an oven

-Barbecue/grill: type of dry heat cooking — to roast food over a charcoal or hardwood fire.
+- Barbecue (grill): type of dry heat cooking — to roast or broil food over a source of heat like charcoal or hardwood fire

-Boil: type of moist heat cooking — cooking food in a rapid boil
+- Boil: type of moist heat cooking — a liquid is brought to a boil and food is cooked in it

-Braise: to brown, then simmer over low heat in a small amount of liquid (water, broth or even fruit juice) in a covered pot for a lengthy time on the stove or in the oven.
+- Braise: to brown, then simmer slowly over low heat in a small amount of liquid in a covered pot, on the stove or in the oven

-Broil: to cook with direct heat, usually under a heating element in the oven.
+- Broil: to cook using a direct heat source, usually under a heating element in the oven, but it can also be done over a flame of a grill

 From G to Ps & Qs

-Panbroil: to cook uncovered in a preheated, nonstick skillet without added fat or water.
+- Panbroil: to cook uncovered in a preheated, skillet without added fat or water

-Poach: type of moist heat cooking — to cook gently in liquid, just below boiling, until the liquid’s surface starts to shimmer.
+- Poach: type of moist heat cooking — to cook gently in simmering liquid

 R to Z

-Roast: type of dry heat cooking — to cook uncovered with dry heat in the oven.
+- Roast: type of dry heat cooking — to cook uncovered with dry heat in the oven or in a fire

-Sauté: type of dry heat cooking — to cook quickly in a small amount of fat, stirring so the food browns evenly.
+- Sauté: type of dry heat cooking — to cook quickly in a small amount of fat

-Steam: type of moist heat cooking — to cook with steam heat over (not in) boiling water, or wrapped in foil or leaf (such as lettuce or banana leaves) packets over boiling water or on a grill.
+- Steam: type of moist heat cooking — to cook a food over boiling water with the steam heat, or wrapped in foil or leaf (such as banana leaves) packets over boiling water or on a grill

-Stew: to cook in liquid, such as water, juice, wine, broth or stock, in a tightly covered pot over low heat.
+- Stew: to cook in a liquid, in a tightly covered pot over low heat

 Be in the Know

 Knowing these culinary techniques can help to bring out the flavor of foods without the need to add a lot of extra ingredients or calories.
-The healthiest cooking methods require only a little amount of fat, if at all:
+The healthiest cooking methods require only a little amount of fat:

 - Sautéing and stir-frying use a small amount of oil, compared with frying or deep-frying.